AlenaKizenko/pia3_amphipod_opsins/README.md

 ![alt text](https://github.com/AlenaKizenko/diversity_of_opsins_in_amphipods/blob/master/results/family_stats.jpg)

 Then we performed PIA pipeline on Baikal amphipods assemblies with different E-value.
+![alt text](https://github.com/AlenaKizenko/diversity_of_opsins_in_amphipods/blob/master/results/opsins_eValues.jpeg)
+We chose E-value = e-10, because this E-value gave us better results (more opsin genes were found).

 After second round of PIA, we filtered identified opsins, by removing species with more than 20% of Missing BUSCOs.
-![alt text](https://github.com/AlenaKizenko/diversity_of_opsins_in_amphipods/blob/master/results/opsins_eValues.jpeg)

 ![alt text](https://github.com/AlenaKizenko/diversity_of_opsins_in_amphipods/blob/master/results/opsins_and_quality.jpeg)
+Filtered amphipod\`s species include various families, which live on differents depth of lake.
+So we can use these species for representable analysis.

 Finally, we built phylogenetic tree using Bayesian method.

+![alt text](https://github.com/AlenaKizenko/diversity_of_opsins_in_amphipods/blob/master/results/bayes_tree_final.jpg)

-We identified long-wave sensitive opsins and opsin-like proteins.
+We identified long-wave sensitive opsins and opsin-like proteins, which are depicted in the tree picture as branches with long names.
+We did not identified any short-wave or ultra-violet opsins in amphipods\` transcriptomes.
 Probaly, Baikal endemic amphipods lost short-wave and ultra-violet sensitive opsins due to the natural selection.

-![alt text](https://github.com/AlenaKizenko/diversity_of_opsins_in_amphipods/blob/master/results/bayes_tree_final.jpg)

 Moreover, we almost repeted article results.
+For this purpose we assembled transcriptome of amhpidod Hyalella azteca (SRA experiments: SRR3532634, SRR3532641, SRR3532642) using Trinity and then applied PIA pipeline.
 We identified 4 long-wave opsins, 2 short-wave opsins and 0 opsin-like proteins, whether authors of this pipeline identified 3 long-wave opsins, 2 short-wave opsins and 1 opsin-like protein.
 The diferences between our results and authors\` results can be explained by diferences in amount of reads  Gb, which were used for assembly.
 We used only 3 pairs of reads, whether author\`s used 13 pairs of reads.

 ## References